ConnorH14/student-workbook/src/reflections/wk1/day4.md

 > Do you think wire-frames are worth the Time, Energy, and Effort that they require?
 Why or Why not?

-Absolutely, they are relatively quick to make and let clients see the product before and time or resources go into developing code for the site.
+Absolutely, they are relatively quick to make and let clients see the product before time and resources go into developing code for the site.

 > [John Deere Site](https://connorh14.github.io/john-deere-clone/)